 Gorgol Bowel 1 : 2ha Ganki Doumbodji : 2ha In Fass, after many multi-community meetings, the women agreed among themselves and succeeded in convincing the men to give them a piece of land.
-In Wendou Mbabaa2 - Menza, the women explain: "first we had to create this union among ourselves.
+In Wendou Mbabaa2 - Menza, the women explain: "First we had to create this union among ourselves.
 Then the Concordis project asked us to choose what we wanted to do together.
-After discussions between us and with the Moors, we obtained the availability of this piece of land.
+After discussions between us and the Moors, we obtained the availability of this piece of land.
 It was the village chiefs of both communities who decided to give it to the women.
 The garden is between the two villages, part of it is taken from the land of each of the two communities".

 In Bowel 1, as in other villages, it was social cohesion stimulated by investment throughout Concordis' project that made the idea of shared land possible and operational.
 "It was the agreement of the village that made it possible to obtain the market garden perimeter.
-It has become a collective land."
-Said the men.
+It has become a collective land...", said the men.

-In this village, the land devoted to market gardening for women was originally cultivated only by the Moors.
+The land devoted to market gardening for women was originally cultivated by the Moors.
 Then, when the Fulani women returned, they were gradually involved in the cultivation of the garden.
 Through dialogue, the Moors understood the value of making it available to women from both communities.
-In Wouro Amadou Hawa Dia - Hay Mansour, villagers explain "now we have a strong link: the collective land that we obtained thanks to dialogue".
+In Wouro Amadou Hawa Dia - Hay Mansour, villagers explain "Now we have a strong link: the collective land that we obtained thanks to dialogue".

-For Mahmoud, the deputy chief of the village of Keur Madiké, the decision was taken to give land to the women in order to provide a concrete project shared by the communities, which would be a concrete proof of their agreement.
-He emphasises that this is a special effort for the villagers as there is not enough space available for cultivation around the village to create other shared land apart from that handed over by the Fulani village chief at the instigation of Concordis.
-He sees this as a test of social cohesion: "will the communities be able to maintain social cohesion through this collective project?"
+For Mahmoud, the deputy chief of the village of Keur Madiké, the decision was taken to give land to the women to provide a concrete project shared by the communities, which would act as concrete proof of their agreement.
+He emphasised that this is a special effort for the villagers as there is not enough space available for cultivation around the village to create other shared land apart from that handed over by the Fulani village chief following the recommendation of Concordis.
+He sees this as a test of social cohesion: "Will the communities be able to maintain social cohesion through this collective project?"

-In Bowel 1, the Moorish village chief, who is also a community mediator, handed over the land to the women's cooperative 'to promote peace and harmony and with a view to development above all', as in Mourtogal and Rotiet, where Moctar Ould Ahmed says: "anything that can bind the two communities together, we will do.
+In Bowel 1, the Moorish village chief, who is also a community mediator, handed over the land to the women's cooperative "to promote peace and harmony and with a view to development above all", as in Mourtogal and Rotiet, where Moctar Ould Ahmed says: "Anything that can bind the two communities together, we will do.
 We are guardians of social cohesion".

-The market garden thus appears to be both the outcome of the conflict resolution process and the fruit of social cohesion: it is also the embodiment of this process and a guarantee for the future, since the cooperative can only draw resources from the field if there is agreement between the communities.
+The market garden thus appears to be both the outcome of the conflict resolution process and the fruit of social cohesion: it is also the embodiment of this process and a guarantee for the future since the cooperative can only draw resources from the field if there is agreement between the communities.

-To encourage this process of social cohesion and income generating activity, Concordis provided the necessary fencing, irrigation and other equipment for the women to cultivate the land.
+To encourage social cohesion, Concordis provided the necessary fencing, irrigation, and other equipment for women to cultivate the land.
 Once the equipment was in place, the women cleared the land by hand.
-Onions, aubergines, tomatoes, cabbage, okra and sorghum are now growing on the land, with the first harvest taking roughly two months.
-Speaking about Concordis' action to achieve social cohesion by supporting an IGA, the women of Djioli emphasise: "This is the first time an NGO has done this".
+Onions, aubergines, tomatoes, cabbage, okra, and sorghum are now growing, with the first harvest taking roughly two months.
+Speaking about Concordis' actions to achieve social cohesion by supporting an IGA, the women of Djioli emphasise: "This is the first time an NGO has done this".